Arquisoft/viade_en1b/README.md

 ### Running unit tests

-If you have any development server running, close it please, because tests need the port 3000 in order to run (solid stuff :smile:).
+If you have any development server running, close it please, because tests need the port 3000 in order to run.

 To execute the unit tests, you need to run `npm test`.